YAVSRG/YAVSRG/docs/code_style.md

 So basically don't worry about or pay much mind to your formatting as it will be automatically corrected

 Top-level functions inside modules must have type annotations on all arguments and the return type
-The return type may be omitted if it's `unit`
 ```fsharp
 module Difficulty =